-For example, Gurleen is a Canadian resident/non-U.S. person living in Ontario, who receives a dividend from a U.S. corporation.
-The top tax rate that can be applied against her dividend for 2018 is 53.53%.
-Comparably, if she were to receive a taxable Canadian dividend, depending on the type of dividend (eligible versus non-eligible), the top tax rate that could be applied will range from 39.34% to 46.84%.
+For example, Gurleen is a Canadian resident who is not a U.S. person, living in Ontario, who receives a dividend from a U.S. corporation.
+For 2020, the top marginal tax rate that may apply to her dividend is 53.53%.
+Comparably, if she were to receive a taxable Canadian dividend, depending on the type of dividend (eligible versus non-eligible), the top tax rate that could be applied will range from 39.34% to 47.74%.

-If she sells the U.S. equity and realizes a capital gain or loss, it will receive the same tax treatment as Canadian equities.
-That is, 50% of the gain will be included in her income and taxed at her marginal tax rate.
+If she sells the U.S. equity and realizes a capital gain or loss, it will receive the same tax treatment as Canadian equities, that is, 50% of the gain will be included in her income and taxed at her marginal tax rate.